• Request Info

 Associate Professor

 Erin is an expert in the Hebrew Bible, ancient Near Eastern history, literature, and archaeology, and specializes in ancient religion and iconography.
-Her book, Interpreting Judean Pillar Figurines: Gender and Empire in Judean Apotropaic Ritual (Mohr Siebeck 2014), draws upon her knowledge of Late Bronze through Persian period female figurines in Israel, Jordan, Egypt, Syria, and Mesopotamia.
-Most recently she has begun work on the purported Edomite shrine at the site of ‘En Hazeva in southern Israel.
-She is also the co-director of the ‘Ayn Gharandal Archaeological Project, excavating a Nabataean-Islamic period site in southern Jordan and leads the UT Dig Jordan study abroad program.
-Here in Tennessee, she is one of the founding members of the Partnership for the Academic Study of Early Judaism, the East Tennessee Hebrew Reading Group, the Annual Arab Fest, and the Tennessee Initiative for Middle East Studies.
-At the national level, Erin chairs a number of committees related to archaeological research for the American Schools of Oriental Research and the Society of Biblical Literature.
+Her first book, Interpreting Judean Pillar Figurines: Gender and Empire in Judean Apotropaic Ritual (Mohr Siebeck 2014), and her co-authored volume, Iron Age Terracotta Figurines from the Southern Levant in Context (Brill, 2021) draw upon her knowledge of Late Bronze through Persian period female figurines in Israel, Jordan, Egypt, Syria, and Mesopotamia.
+Most recently she has been working on the purported Edomite shrine at the site of ‘En Hazeva in southern Israel and preparing a monograph focusing on the role of ancient craft specialists and religious identity in southern Israel and Jordan during the Iron Age.
+Erin is also an active field archaeologist and serves as the co-director of the ‘Ayn Gharandal Archaeological Project, excavating a Roman through Islamic period site in southern Jordan.
+For years she led the UT Dig Jordan Study Abroad program.

 Department of Religious Studies